caithmac/upsc-digitalgarden/src/site/notes/UPSC/Making of the Indian Constitution.md

 Thus India reflects more of a continuation and less of change from the British Raj.
 ## Constitution of India

-- It has been argued that the consitution is neither the product of will of people nor it represents the views of all the section of society,
+- It has been argued that the constitution is neither the product of will of people nor it represents the views of all the section of society,
 - Indian Constitution is *Congress Constitution*
 - Constituent Assembly was a one party assembly; Churchill said it was "The assembly of Brahmin"
 - Assembly was neither elected by people nor people decided its structure or mode of functioning

 #### Evolution of Constituent Assembly.
-- [[UPSC/Gandhi|Gandhi]] promised that Swaraj will not be the 'Free Gift'
+- [[UPSC/Gandhi\|Gandhi]] promised that Swaraj will not be the 'Free Gift'
 - Swaraj is an expression of Indians.
 - In 1934 CWC of INC adopted resolution the constituent assembly will be elected on the basis of Universal Adult Franchise.
 - However in practice